Rye area weekend break in East Sussex and Kent October

 guest house for the final night of our weekend break.
 That's

-Dungeness Power Station in the background and it was amazing to think
+Dungeness Power Station in the background; amazing to learn that this

 |